Small business spotlight: Ghost stories with the Worthington Inn

 Everyone has a story or experience they like to tell customers, but as some storytelling goes, I believe quite a few of the stories have been embellished over time.

 What do you think makes a place feel haunted?
-And in your personal opinion, is The Worthington Inn haunted, or do you remain skeptical?
+And in your personal opinion, is the inn haunted, or do you remain skeptical?

 I think a lot of it has to do with the age of the building.
 We know thousands of people have passed through this building throughout its 185-year existence and people lived, and possibly died, in the home.
 You can feel the energy of the building.